egoist/maid/README.md

 maid update-scripts
 ```

-It's recommended to use this technique along side [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky) to automatically update your package.json on before commiting changes to your maid tasks.
+It's recommended to use this technique along side [lint-staged](https://github.com/okonet/lint-staged) and [husky](https://github.com/typicode/husky) to automatically update your package.json in a precommit hook.

 ```json
 {